User Guide Cancel

 Display UV's in 2D View: Shows UV's of the current 3D mesh as an overlay in the 2D View .

-Load State File...: Loads an externally saved .sbsscn file.
-Does not replace the 3D mesh, only loads lighting and camera settings.
+Load state file...: Loads an externally saved scene state file (*.sbsscn).
+Does not replace the 3D mesh, only loads settings for 3D renderer, camera and lights.

-Save State File...: Save the current state of the 3D view as an external .sbsscn file.
+Save state file...: Save the current state of the 3D view to a scene state file (*.sbsscn).

-Save Current State as Default: Set the current state of the 3D view as default from now on.
-This state is loaded every time the 3D view is reset or intialised, and can be set in the Project settings.
+Save current state as default: Set the current state of the 3D view as as a scene state file to be used by default when creating new 3D Views.
+This file is loaded every time the 3D view is reset or intialised, and can be set in the Project settings.

 Some software updates can change the way Scene state files are saved/loaded.